volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

   "React Developer Tools" is an extension for Chrome and Firefox that provides a set of inspection widgets to facilitate development.

-  If you're using Redux (state management library for react), you are provided with `redux-logger` library which is great for debugging.
+  If you're using Redux (state management library for React), you are provided with `redux-logger` library which is great for debugging.
 * **React is popular**

   If you wonder whether to get your hands dirty with the new technology or not, try to find how many websites are using it.
 In case of React, we have: facebook, instagram, netflix, dropbox, codeacademy etc.

 ## Installing React

-There are a couple of ways to create react application.
+There are a couple of ways to create React application.
 Unless you are an experienced React developer, I recommend you to always use `create-react-app` tool which is developed and maintained by Facebook(as well as React itself).

 It helps you to get started with coding without having to deal with some heavy configurations like **webpack** or **babel**.